 When Lynda.com merged with LinkedIn in 2017, it gave rise to LinkedIn Learning.
 Specializing in creative, business, and technology courses, it offers 16,000+ courses for a user base of over 700 million people.
 It’s considered one of the best online learning platforms because the instructors are carefully vetted to ensure that they’re not only subject matter experts (SMEs), but have excellent teaching/presentation skills.
 As such, its quality control and product quality are top-notch.

 LinkedIn Learning offers an impressive degree of interactivity via quizzes and practice exercise files, which can be completed concurrently with their microlearning videos.
 Once you complete the course, it issues a certificate that you can share proudly on your LinkedIn profile.
 Though they’re not accredited, it bolsters your profile and can be a real game changer when it comes to business opportunities.
-On this list of online learning platforms, LinkedIn Learning offers the highest quality of instruction and production.
+In a nutshell, LinkedIn Learning offers very high-quality educational content.

 - Appeals to different learning styles (e.g., rather than videos, there’s an option for scrolling transcripts)